Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 Final commission agent : 101 887 €

-Even though the net seller price is slightly lower (- €146,547) than the 3% example, the security and quality of the transaction are maximized .
+Even though the net selling price is slightly lower (€146,547 less) than the example at 3%, the security and quality of the transaction are maximized .
 The seller can sell with peace of mind, knowing that the sale is protected against the risks of cancellation or loan refusal.

 Strategic analysis